-Sylvia Schneider joined the National Firearms Museum in 2012 as the Administrative Assistant.
+Sylvia Schneider joined the NRA Museums in 2012 as the Administrative Assistant.
 She has been with the NRA for 6 years, beginning as the Admin & Customer Service Specialist at the NRA HQ Range and most recently as the Administrative Assistant to the NRA's Executive Director of General Operations.

 A New Jersey native, Sylvia has spent most of her adult life as a Navy wife moving and traveling around the world with her husband and two sons.
 Two of her favorite places to live were in Hawaii and Japan.

 Her favorite gun in the Museum collection is the Pidault & Cordier Raphael pattern revolver.
 And her favorite non-gun item is the Roosevelt Teddy Bear.